arduino/docs-content/content/learn/01.starting-guide/00.getting-started-arduino/getting-started-arduino.md

 The most popular and inexpensive modules are the Wi-Fi & Bluetooth® modules.
 The Wi-Fi modules allow your board to connect to routers, and to request and send data over the Internet.
 In a way, it works the same as your computer when requesting various types of data over the Internet, just in a smaller scale.

 Bluetooth® is used to communicate with nearby devices, and is really useful for maintaining a fast and reliable connection.
-For example, in real-life applications, Bluetooth® technologty for example used in wireless headphones & speakers.
+For example, in real-life applications, Bluetooth® technology for example used in wireless headphones & speakers.

 Similarly to serial protocols, radio modules use their own set of protocols to communicate, such as HTTP, MQTT and UPD.